rmsk2/mobilenotifier/readme.md

                         Eingabedatei für restoe
   -c CA_BUNDLE, --ca-bundle CA_BUNDLE
                         Datei, die das CA-Bundle enthält.
-Falls das benötigt wird
+Falls das benötigt wird -t TOKEN_FILE, --token-file TOKEN_FILE
+                        Datei, die ein JWT für das API enthält.
+Wenn nicht vorhanden, dann wird aus stdin gelesen
 ```

 The option `-c/--ca-bundle` can be used to reference a file which contains a private root certificate in PEM-format which is to be used to verify the TLS server
 certificate.
 If you do not use TLS or use a certificate of a publicly trusted CA then you can ignore this option.
 The option `-n/--host-name` has to specify
 not only the host name of the machine which runs mobile notifier's backend but also the protocol, i.e. `http` or `https`.
+Finally the `-t` option can be used
+to specify a file containing a JWT which allows `backup.py` to authenticate itself to mobile notifier's REST API.
+As the JWT is required `backup.py` attempts
+to read the neccessary token from stdin, if `-t` is not specified.

 Let's assume the backend runs on the machine `kubernetes-cluster.example.com` which uses a TLS certificate issued by private root, where the root certifciate
 is stored in the file `my-private-root.pem`.
 Then the following commands can be used to create